 If you and your spouse have reached an agreement concerning property division, child support, visitation, and all other issues arising from the marriage, then our Birmingham divorce lawyer may be able to get you a cheap and quick divorce.
-If you have not reached an agreement, then our divorce attorneys in Birmingham can file your case and fight for you in your divorce case.
-Either way we can help.
-Let our office today and let our local divorce attorney in Birmingham give you a quick consultation over the phone.
+If you have not reached an agreement, then our Alabama divorce lawyers in Birmingham can also file your case and fight for you in your divorce.
+Either way, we can help with your family law cases.
+Call our office today and let our local divorce attorney in Birmingham give you a quick consultation in person or over the phone.

-If you are ready to get the process started then you can fill out and send us a questionnaire online by going to the right sidebar on this page.
-Call our Birmingham divorce attorneys anytime at (205) 201-1789 if you have any questions about filing a divorce in Birmingham or anywhere else in Shelby or Jefferson County.
+If you are ready to get the process started then you can fill out and send us a family law matters questionnaire online by going to the right sidebar on this page.
+Call our Birmingham divorce attorneys anytime at (205) 201-1789 if you have any questions about divorce law in Alabama.

-When filing for divorce it is important that you retain a local Birmingham divorce lawyer to counsel you through the process.
-If you are interested in a contested divorce or a default divorce in Jefferson or Shelby County, then you can contact our office to discuss our fees and go over the process together over the phone.
-If you are considering a quick and cheap divorce in Birmingham, then you should consider an uncontested divorce.
-This process involves mostly paperwork as long as the two of you have agreed on every single marital issue.
-You would just need to fill out a questionnaire explaining what you’ve agreed to (along with additional information necessary to prepare all of the required forms and documents) and return it to us in order to get the process started.
+When filing for divorce you must retain a local Birmingham divorce lawyer to counsel you through the process.
+If you are interested in a contested divorce in Jefferson or Shelby County, then you can contact our office to discuss our fees and go over the process together over the phone.

-If an agreement cannot be reached and you wish to get divorced, then you will likely have to file a contested divorce.
-This is where one party’s divorce attorney files the divorce and serves the other party with the paperwork.
+A contested divorce is where one party’s divorce attorney files the divorce and serves the other party with the paperwork.
 The other spouse, once served, has a limited amount of time to respond and if they do not, then the filing party may be able to receive their divorce by default.
 If the other party does respond, then there will usually be hearings set and a contested divorce will begin.
 A contested divorce continues until both parties either reach an agreement as to all contested issues or have a trial and let the judge in their case decide these issues for them.

 Our Birmingham divorce attorneys can help you get a contested divorce, but the fees are much higher.
-We will require a retainer up front that can be very expensive, depending on your circumstances.
+We will require a retainer upfront that can be very expensive, depending on your circumstances.
 The divorce attorney in Birmingham then bills out of that retainer at an hourly rate until he or she has worked enough so that the retainer is empty.
-At that point you have to refill the retainer in order for the divorce attorney to keep working on the case.
+At that point, you have to refill the retainer for the divorce attorney to keep working on the case.
 Call us today and speak with our Birmingham divorce lawyer and they can give you a quick phone consultation and quote you a retainer fee for your particular case.

 It is always cheaper and simpler to reach an agreement beforehand and file an uncontested divorce in Alabama, but if that is not possible then call our Birmingham divorce lawyers to discuss the contested divorce process in your county.

 Our Birmingham office is located downtown and our local divorce attorney regularly files divorces in Jefferson and Shelby County.
-Our Birmingham divorce lawyer is a member of the local Birmingham Bar Association and the Central Alabama Better Business Bureau.
-If you call our Birmingham divorce attorneys today, then we can answer any questions you may have, including helping to determine what courthouse to file your divorce in.
+Our Birmingham divorce lawyer is a member of the local and the Central Alabama Better Business Bureau.
+If you call our firm today, then we can answer any questions you may have, including helping to determine what courthouse to file your divorce in.